“Guess what?” Ella said.

 Maryam: See you soon!

 I tossed my phone on my twin bed and went to the bathroom.
 I looked into the mirror.
-A girl with a few freckles, green eyes, short raven black hair with side bangs stared back at me.
+A girl with a few freckles, green eyes, short raven black hair with side bangs and thin lips stared back at me.
 She had a grin on her face, and she looked as if she was about to burst with joy!